stronghandsblockchain/iSHND-NewSource/README.md

 iSHND aims to make token trading easy to newbie users, while improving efficiency of trading versus de CEX exchanges.

-Multichain Ecosystem: We are one of the first Blockchain community to give access to all the blockchain technology available: SHND Sha256 coin (minning and stake), SHMN (PIVX Fork Masternode) ISHND (MultiChain DeFi Token).
+Multichain Ecosystem: We are one of the first Blockchain community to give access to all the blockchain technology available: SHND SHA256D coin (mining and stake), SHMN (PIVX Fork Masternode) iSHND (MultiChain DeFi Token).

 Transparent trading: iSHND will be one of the most popular tokens traded in decentralized exchanges.
 No signup, non custodial and no counterparty risk.